altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 He was just about to head for the back door when he heard a voice behind him.

-【Where are you going?】
+"Where are you going?"<br/>

-【Huh?!】
+"Huh?!"<br/>

-【Regis…?】
+"Regis…?"<br/>

 The one staring at Regis from the side was Altina.

 He was found out.

-【… I’m going out for a bit to gather information on this city.】
+"… I’m going out for a bit to gather information on this city."<br/>

-【Just leave that to the troops.】
+"Just leave that to the troops."<br/>

-【No no no, there are things I can’t delegate to others.】
+"No no no, there are things I can’t delegate to others."<br/>

-【Even though this is the territory of the Belgarian empire, it was enemy land just a century ago, so don’t let down your guard.
-So, you are forbidden from going out alone— Isn’t that what you told me, Regis?】
+"Even though this is the territory of the Belgarian empire, it was enemy land just a century ago, so don’t let down your guard.
+So, you are forbidden from going out alone— Isn’t that what you told me, Regis?"<br/>

-【… That’s because Altina is the Généralissime.】
+"… That’s because Altina is the Généralissime."<br/>

-【You are also a key personnel now!】
+"You are also a key personnel now!"<br/>

-【… No no, someone like me is no different from a speck of dust, right?】
+"… No no, someone like me is no different from a speck of dust, right?"<br/>

-【Didn’t you say that you have heavy responsibilities!?】
+"Didn’t you say that you have heavy responsibilities!?"<br/>

 Altina grabbed the sleeve of Regis’ uniform and shook.

-【Well— this matter can’t be helped.】
+"Well— this matter can’t be helped."<br/>

-【Huh?
-What’s your reason?】
+"Huh?
+What’s your reason?"<br/>

-【… We went straight to the city centre after going through the gate in the day, correct?】
+"… We went straight to the city centre after going through the gate in the day, correct?"<br/>

-【Yes.】
+"Yes."<br/>

 Regis said reluctantly:

-【On the way here, I saw a bookshop and…】
+"On the way here, I saw a bookshop and…"<br/>

-【Ehh—?】
+"Ehh—?"<br/>

 There was a fierce rage in Altina’s smile.

-【Wait wait wait, please calm down and listen.】
+"Wait wait wait, please calm down and listen."<br/>

-【I’m already listening to you calmly.
-But I don’t know if I can be calm after hearing you out.】
+"I’m already listening to you calmly.
+But I don’t know if I can be calm after hearing you out."<br/>

-【… This is a bookshop 200Li (888km) from the capital you know?
+"… This is a bookshop 200Li (888km) from the capital you know?
 Just imagining what books they have in stock fills me with excitement.
 Less than 50 years have passed since the advent of movable type book printing, so there are handwritten books from the past too.
 Maybe books from the Etruria Theocracy or Hispania Empire are sold here too.
 Even if the books cost as much as a house, I will be satisfied with just looking at them.
 But that is a bookshop in a corner of the city, so it probably won’t have books that are as extravagant as art pieces.
 If there are books from the Empire, they must have gone through stringent selection to ensure it will sell well.
 What is the bestselling book here?
 And who is the author?
-Aren’t you curious about that!?】
+Aren’t you curious about that!?"<br/>

-【Not really.】
+"Not really."<br/>

 Regis slouched his shoulders.

-【…Y-Yeah.】
+"…Y-Yeah."<br/>

 Hah~, Altina sighed and ruffled her hair.
 She messed up her vermillion hair that was carefully combed for the meeting with the Lieutenant Generals.

-【Yes, I understand!
-But I’m going with you okay?!】
+"Yes, I understand!
+But I’m going with you okay?!"<br/>

-【Ehh?!
-Well…】
+"Ehh?!
+Well…"<br/>

-【This is my first time visiting a city in the south too.
-I saw some of the buildings while passing through, but I still want to look at them properly.】
+"This is my first time visiting a city in the south too.
+I saw some of the buildings while passing through, but I still want to look at them properly."<br/>

-【No… But it is dangerous for Madam Généralissime to go alone…】
+"No… But it is dangerous for Madam Généralissime to go alone…"<br/>

-【Erm!
-Don’t you want to visit the bookshop!】
+"Erm!
+Don’t you want to visit the bookshop!"<br/>

 Altina hugged Regis’ arm.